-Next step is to make Ember models that will use those resources to get/put data.issue).
-If you don't like it then edit tastypie_serializer and remove the suffix from keyForBelongsTo:
+Next step is to make Ember models that will use those resources to get/put data.

 When we have working Tastypie resources we can start creating models in ember application.
 Data aspects in ember are handled by ember-data.
 Here we have models for our resources:

-At start we define a "store" for which we will create models.
-Store has an adapter - a plugin that knows how to translate operations on ember models to the operations on the data backend.
-Model names are matched to the resources names.
+At start we define a data adapter and serializer which will be used by ember-data.
+Model names are matched to the API resources names.
 For longer names made of more than one word (like a FooBarResource) we may need to add resource_name that matches what the adapter wants (you will see requests in the browser console).

 This is the third place where we have to describe our models.
 Each field has a type like string, number, boolean, or date.
 Relations are done via DS.belongsTo, or DS.hasMany (which needs a reverse DS.belongsTo relation defined too).

-We now have working models.
-Quotes.Quote.find() will return an object that will fetch all quotes.
-We will use that to show a list of quotes on the main page.
+We now have working models. this.store.find('quote') will return a promise that at some point in time it will have all quotes.
+It's different from synchronous Django applications making.
+We will use that now to show a list of quotes on the main page.